-The District uses the LCAP community partner engagement process at CSI/ATSI schools during site/District meetings to gather input.
-In addition, LCAP surveys are distributed to all educational partners in the spring.
-The input gathered from the surveys and during meetings is used to identify strengths and areas of need for each school and the District.
-Site results are provided to principals to use as part of the site's annual evaluation of the Site LCAPs and to make adjustments for the following academic year.
+The District uses the LCAP educational partner engagement process at CSI/ATSI schools during site/District meetings to gather input.
+In addition, LCAP surveys and ThoughtExchaneg are distributed to all educational partners in the spring.
+The input gathered from the surveys, ThoughtExchanges, and during meetings is used to identify strengths and areas of need for each school and the District.
+Sites' results are provided to principals to use as part of the site's annual evaluation of the Site LCAPs and to make adjustments for the following academic year.